Retaining Massage Clients

 One of our biggest hurdles is addressing the question of how can we retain our massage clients.
 We often get caught up in the cycle of looking outward to get new clients.
-Because as massage practitioners, we are often thinking about how we can get new clients or how can we increase our booking rates.
-We are thinking so much about getting new business that we completely forget the clients we already have.
+As massage practitioners, we are often thinking about how we can get new clients or how can we increase our booking rates.
+We are thinking so much about how to get new business that we completely forget the clients we already have.
 And, to be honest, sometimes we can take them for granted.

 It is far more expensive to get new clients in the door than it is to hold onto existing ones.
 Most business owners don't really do the math and take a hard look at the numbers to determine true retention rate.